gnulnx/anouman/README.md

     'HOST': '10.0.1.15'

-Next we need ensure that our STATIC_ROOT and MEDIA_ROOT are set correctly.
+Next we need to ensure that STATIC_ROOT and MEDIA_ROOT are set correctly in our settings.py file.
 We recommend installing into the anouman package location.
 For example if your domain name is *example.com* and your deployment user is *anouman* then we suggest updating your settings.py file with the following:

         STATIC_ROOT=/home/anouman/example.com/static_root
         MEDIA_ROOT=/home/anouman/example.com/media_root